elastic/apm-pipeline-library/vars/README.md

 It requires [Github plugin](https://plugins.jenkins.io/github)
 ## withEnvWrapper
-This step is a workaround to hide some environment variable.
+Environment wrapper that mask some environment variables and install some tools.

 ```
 withEnvWrapper(){